Business-to-business (B2B) and business-to-commerce (B2C) are useful but deceptively simple categories.

 There are fewer competitors in the B2B space than in B2C (as there are far more consumers than companies to sell to).
 However, competition in both B2B and B2C markets can be fierce.

-Convenience is a very important consideration for B2B and B2C purchasing decisions.
-It applies to both how accessible information about products and services is and the purchasing process.
+Convenience is an important consideration for most B2B and B2C purchasing decisions.
+It applies to accessibility of information about products and services and the purchasing process.

 B2B stands for business-to-business, and B2C stands for business-to-consumer.
 Each category contains a wide range of different types and sizes of businesses.